-Report on serious aircraft incident in the airspace between Lysefjorden and Hunnerdalen in Rogaland county, Norway involving Cessna 172S, LN-AZA
+Report on serious aircraft incident in the airspace between Lysefjorden and Hunnerdalen in Rogaland county, Norway on 3 January 2020 involving Cessna 172S, LN-AZA

 On January 3rd 2020, an IFR training flight was cancelled en route because of bad weather conditions.
 The instructor and the student chose to fly from the Stavanger area back to Arendal over mountain areas.
 They entered Instrument Meteorological Conditions (IMC) and icing conditions in flightlevel FL100 – FL110.
 Significant icing occurred.